OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

 .. option:: -AdmissionControlQueueDuration <seconds>

-  New client participants in the :option:`admission control queue <-AdmissionControlQueueSize>` that are taking longer than this many seconds to perform discovery are kicked out of the queue.
+  New client participants in the :option:`admission control queue <-AdmissionControlQueueSize>` that are taking longer than this many seconds to perform discovery are removed from the queue.
   Default is 0.

 .. option:: -PublishRelayStatus <seconds>